 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+Steps 3.1.~ 3.7.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

-Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+Steps 3.1., 3.2., and 3.4.
+To ensure success, we believe that it is important to properly set up the parameters and position the electrodes on the areas where the stimulation will be applied.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
-(Y/N)
+(N)

 If yes, how far apart are the locations?